María Angela Catalina (Perrotin) Huesca

 Died April 5, 1998, in Mexico City, D. F., Mexico

 Catalina, her brothers Francisco, Hugo, Roberto and Juan, and their sister, Blanca Luz, grew up speaking English and French in addition to their native Spanish.
-They often used their multilingual abilities to share secrets with one another, sometimes going back and forth between English and French when they wanted no one else to hear their conversations.
-This came in particularly handy when Catalina became a parent, as she could easily share confidences with her sister and mother without her children understanding them!
+They often used their multilingual abilities to share secrets with one another, sometimes going back and forth between English and French when they wanted no one outside the family to hear their conversations.
+This was particularly handy when Catalina became a parent, as she could easily share confidences with her sister and mother without her children understanding them!

-Feeding, housing, and clothing a large family was a challenge in those days.
+Feeding, housing, and clothing a large family was challenging in those days.
 In addition to Cayetano’s work as a mechanic for Ferrocarriles Mexicanos and his efforts to improve labor conditions for railroad workers, he and Catalina bought and operated a hotel, casino, and skating rink in Tierra Blanca, Veracruz.
 Each of the children helped in the business.
 My father’s job was to make the beds every morning before he went to school.
 The others did the dishes and the laundry, swept and mopped floors, and transported guests’ baggage from the Tierra Blanca train station to the hotel.

 Cayetano Huesca died of pneumonia in 1937.
 Catalina, at 44 years old, had given birth about eight months earlier to her youngest child, Edilberto, and she still had a large family to support, though some of the older children were already grown and had left home.
-Still, she inherited the strength so inherent in the women of her family and moved forward, never complaining, but taking the challenge in stride.
-She took great pride in her children, who adored her in return and continued to honor her for the rest of her life.
+Still, she inherited the strength inherent in the women of her family and moved forward, never complaining but taking the challenge in stride.
+She took great pride in her children, who adored her and continued to honor her for the rest of her life.

 The comida at Catalina’s house usually consisted of several elaborately made courses: appetizers, sopa de fideos (chicken noodle soup), rice, frijoles (beans), chiles rellenos (stuffed green peppers), tacos or enchiladas or beef steak, coffee, and often slices of fresh mango or papaya for dessert.
 Catalina was an excellent cook, and in her tiny kitchen, she could cook just as easily for one as she could for 50.
-She did this often, too, for the steady stream of children and grandchildren who visited her just to chat or to celebrate birthdays, holidays, and special occasions.
+She did this often for the steady stream of children and grandchildren who visited her to chat or celebrate birthdays, holidays, and special occasions.

 Like the women who came before her, she was strong, active, and independent all her life.
-When she was in her late 90s, she moved from her home on Carpio Street to an apartment a few miles away in the Narvarte neighborhood, next door to one of her daughters, where she continued to live alone until her death at age 105.
+In her late 90s, she moved from her home on Carpio Street to an apartment a few miles away in the Narvarte neighborhood, next door to one of her daughters, where she continued to live alone until her death at age 105.
 Her spirituality, independence, strong work ethic, and fierce devotion to family live on in her children, grandchildren, and great-grandchildren, each of whom was special to her and who adored her in return.

-She will always live on in my heart.
+I dream about her often, and she will always live on in my heart.

 Copyright © 2012 Linda Huesca Tully